Expert Help for Parental Stress and Anxiety

 Common Sources of Parenting Stress

-• Competing Responsibilities: We can’t be in two places at once, yet it can feel like our careers and children need us to do exactly that.
+Competing Responsibilities: We can’t be in two places at once, yet it can feel like our careers and children need us to do exactly that.
 Juggling work, keeping the house in order, feeding everyone, and taking time for our own self-care and relationships creates pressure.
 Stress and risks of mental health problems is amplified when we don’t have support or if we’re struggling to keep up financially.

-• Concerns About Child Development: Worries about your chid’s physical and mental well-being can lead to many hours researching on Google, sacrificing your sleep and creating cycles of rumination and dread.
+Concerns About Child Development: Worries about your chid’s physical and mental well-being can lead to many hours researching on Google, sacrificing your sleep and creating cycles of rumination and dread.
 Many parents fear that they are not making the right choices for their child's development, and these fears often increase when children have diagnosed chronic illness, neurodevelopmental delays (eg. ASD, ADHD), behavioral problems, and mental health disorders like separation anxiety or depression.

-• Societal Expectations: Sometimes cultural norms don’t fit for your child or family.
+Societal Expectations: Sometimes cultural norms don’t fit for your child or family.
 For example, you may choose to educate your child in a non-traditional way because you believe that’s best for them, but stress and anxiety show up when faced with intense scrutiny from the in-laws.
 Social media provides a distorted view of other people’s family life, and many parents compare themselves and feel they fall short when not living up to “perfect” standards.
 Comparison can negatively impact mood and increase anxiety with mental preoccupation with parental performance.

-• Behavioral Challenges: Managing a child's difficult behavior or frequent emotional dysregulation can be stressful.
+Behavioral Challenges: Managing a child's difficult behavior or frequent emotional dysregulation can be stressful.
 Parents may lack confidence in their ability to respond effectively, and they may face judgment from loved ones and strangers.
 It’s common for parents to receive conflicting messages about the best approach to behavioral problems, furthering anxiety, stress and exhaustion.

-• Cultural Concerns: Anxiety about a child’s safety at school due to bullying and violence is a reality for many US parents.
+Cultural Concerns: Anxiety about a child’s safety at school due to bullying and violence is a reality for many US parents.
 Additionally, with the prevalence of phone-based childhoods, many kids and teens consume content that is developmentally inappropriate and parents worry about harmful material.
-The pressure to protect children non-normative, inappropriate risks can be very stressful.
+The pressure to protect children from non-normative, inappropriate risks can be very stressful.

 Strategies for Managing Parental Stress & Anxiety